Akbarwp/Akbarwp/README.md

 Backend Developer ~ Laravel
 ---------------------------

-I am a college student from Universitas Dinamika (Stikom Surabaya).
-And I majored in Information Systems.
-I am currently interested in Web Development on the Backend Developer.
-I use Laravel for the backend and NextJS for the frontend.
+My name is Akbar Wibowo Putra, a fresh graduate from Universitas Dinamika majoring in Information Systems, with a strong interest and expertise in web development, particularly in Backend development using the Laravel framework.
+I have experience in building efficient web applications and am committed to continuously improving my technical skills and providing optimal solutions for business needs through technology development.

 * 🌍  I'm based in Sidoarjo, Indonesia
 * 🖥️  See my portfolio at [NextJS Portofolio](http://portofolio-nextjs-indol.vercel.app/) or [TailwindCSS Portofolio](https://akbarwp.github.io/Portofolio-TailwindCSS/)